im4kv/Incident-Response/README.md

 ## Disclaimer

-The opinions and instructions in this repository are mine alone and do not reflect those of my current or past employers.
+Opinions and instructions in this repository are mine alone and do not reflect those of my current or past employers.

 ## Acknowledgments